Special Strippit HECC80 CNC Control Parts

 will Not Run with out a Good Keyboard!

-To Solve this Problem, Machine Technologies Manufactures a Custom Keyboard that bolts easily in to these Controls.
-Just remove the old keyboard, drill 2 small mounting holes, bolt-on new keyboard, and plug-in the data cable.
+to these Controls.
+Just remove old keyboard, drill 2 small mounting holes, bolt-on New Keyboard, and plug-in data cable.
 Does NOT require a Service-Call, and takes about 10 minutes to install.
-This New Keyboard Retrofit also has the advantage of being Sealed, so Dirt & Grit from Plasma and Lasertool Machines will Not wear it out, a Problem the original type Keyboard had.
+This New Keyboard Retrofit also has advantage of being Sealed, so Dirt & Grit from Plasma and LaserTool Machines will Not Wear it out, a Problem Original type Keyboard did have.

-There were several types of CRT Monitor Displays used in these HECC-80/30x Controls.
-We can repair some of them, and stock replacement CRT Monitor Display units for those that we can not fix.
+used in HECC-80/30x Controls.
+We can repair some of them and stock Replacement CRT Monitor Display Units for those that we can not fix.

 Call us for details on CRT Display Repairs.

-We also Stock Control Panel Switches, like the
+We also Stock Control Panel Switches, like

 "Cycle Start" Switch.
+And All Circuit Boards,

-And, Of Course, All the Circuit Boards, Power Supplies, and other Electronic Control Parts.
+Power Supplies and other Electronic Control Parts.

-Call Us on what you are looking for!
+Call Us on what You are Looking for!

 This is the